Category: Commands of Christ

 So when we read the full context, this is the story of Jesus getting baptized.
 John the Baptist wanted to refuse what Jesus was asking him to do.
 John makes it clear when he says, “I have need to be baptized by You,” that he doesn’t feel worthy.
 This is John the Baptist and HE doesn’t feel worthy?!
 But see, John walked with God and when our spirit is aligned with God, we don’t feel worthy.
 When we acknowledge that God is Holy, and pure, and righteous, and we see the gap between what He is and what we can never be; a little bit of feeling unworthy is only natural.

 But let it sink in for a minute that Jesus said, “Permit it at this time.”
 That’s bigger than you might think.
 I’ve heard preachers go a full sermon on why baptism is important.
-The fact that the first time act of Christ’s ministry was being baptized shouldn’t be lost on anyone.
+The fact that the first act of Christ’s ministry was being baptized shouldn’t be lost on anyone.
 I think there is, perhaps, a more profound teaching that comes from this command.

 At some point in your Christian walk; God is going to ask you to do something you feel unworthy of doing.